-- ♦ Continuing to safeguard and improve the security and integrity of the information entrusted to government on behalf of residents, businesses and visitors. - We will implement the government's new Financial Administration Act in order to improve government-wide planning and accountability, and overall fiscal responsibility. - We will improve collaboration for easier access to government programs and services online, including by: - ♦ Aligning territorial approaches with pan-Canadian efforts to establish and use digital identities for online government - Creating a single integrated online portal for residents and businesses to securely transact with government - ◊ Increasing online accessibility to driver and motor vehicle services as well as commercial permitting services - ♦ Participating in national surveys to assess both resident and business satisfaction with government service delivery. - We will maximize citizens' ability to access government by using consistent approaches to social media, visual identity, and overall communications. - We will establish an Open Government Policy to enhance civic participation, increase the availability and accessibility of information about government activities, and explore new technologies for openness and accountability. - We will improve public visibility and accessibility of Cabinet by organizing Cabinet meetings in each region of the NWT, holding selected Committee-of-Cabinet meetings in public, and meeting with standing committees in public more frequently. - We will improve opportunities for meaningful public input into government decision making by improving access to government public engagement initiatives and reporting on how public views have shaped government decisions. - We will enhance collaboration between Cabinet and Regular Members by exploring more options to formally work together, and strengthening processes for consistently sharing and tracking information provided to standing committees. - We will do a better job of making our residents aware of the mechanisms available to appeal government decisions. - We will do a better job of making our residents, particularly those in smaller communities, aware of available government programs and services, and how to access them, through Single Window Service Centres and our Government Service Officers. - 4.
-Building stronger relationships with community governments and stakeholders. - We will support the RCMP and communities in their efforts to strengthen partnerships to prevent and respond to violence by supporting the development of policing action plans in each community in according with each community's priorities.
+- We will improve collaboration for easier access to government programs and services online, including by: - ♦ Aligning territorial approaches with pan-Canadian efforts to establish and use digital identities for online government. - ♦ Creating a single integrated online portal for residents and businesses to securely transact with government. - ♦ Increasing online accessibility to driver and motor vehicle services as well as commercial permitting services. - Participating in national surveys to assess both resident and business satisfaction with government service delivery. - We will maximize citizens' ability to access government by using consistent approaches to social media, visual identity, and overall communications. - We will establish an Open Government Policy to enhance civic participation, increase the availability and accessibility of information about government activities, and explore new technologies for openness and accountability. - We will improve public visibility and accessibility of Cabinet by organizing Cabinet meetings in each region of the NWT, holding selected Committee-of-Cabinet meetings in public, and meeting with standing committees in public more frequently. - We will improve opportunities for meaningful public input into government decision-making by improving access to government public engagement initiatives and reporting on how public views have shaped government decisions. - We will enhance collaboration between Cabinet and Regular Members by ensuring early, regular and open consultation by Cabinet with Regular Members and Committees of the Legislative Assembly, exploring more options to formally work together, and strengthening processes for consistently sharing and tracking information provided to standing committees. - We will develop and implement an effective communications plan to make residents aware of the mechanisms available to appeal government decisions. - We will do a better job of making our residents, particularly those in smaller communities, aware of available government programs and services, and how to access them, through Single Window Service Centres and our Government Service Officers. - We will develop legislation within two years to establish an independent parliamentary office of the ombudsman. - 4.
+Building stronger relationships with community governments and stakeholders. - We will take further action to monitor drinking water quality as well as support communitybased water monitoring programs. - We will finalize community wildland fire protection plans, and develop and propose amendments to modernize forest protection legislation.

-- We will take further action to monitor drinking water quality as well as support communitybased water monitoring programs. - We will finalize community wildland fire protection plans, and develop and propose amendments to modernize forest protection legislation. - We will continue to pursue new federal funding for the enhancement of community government infrastructure, and implement the asset management framework through the Gas Tax Agreement to ensure that all community infrastructure lifespan is extended and new infrastructure is delivered in a manner that takes into account new building technologies that assist in climate change adaptation and energy efficiencies. - We will develop a strategy to close the gap in funding levels to meet municipal core needs. - We will install remote water monitoring stations in five additional communities and build three additional water treatment plants. - We will work with stakeholders to develop and propose amendments to modernize the Civil Emergency Measures Act and to revitalize the Territorial Emergency Response Plan. - We will develop and propose amendments to the Fire Prevention Act, and work with stakeholders to identify priorities for Community Fire Protection Plans. - We will assist community governments with technical assistance in identifying energy efficiency improvements for community government buildings and taking action to improve energy efficiency. - 5.
-Support initiatives designed to increase the number of women running for elected office in the NWT. - We will support the delivery of workshops that help to get women into politics. - We will support a communications campaign to promote women in politics. - We will enhance gender equity in the appointment of residents to territorial boards and agencies, to further develop women's leadership experience and exposure to governance.
+- We will continue to pursue and assist communities in accessing new federal funding for the enhancement of community government infrastructure, including implementing the asset management framework through the Gas Tax Agreement to ensure that all communities have asset management plans. - We will develop a strategy to close the gap in funding levels to meet municipal core needs. - We will install remote water monitoring stations in five additional communities and build three additional water treatment plants. - We will work with stakeholders to develop and propose amendments to modernize the Civil Emergency Measures Act and to revitalize the Territorial Emergency Response Plan. - We will develop and propose amendments to the Fire Prevention Act, and work with stakeholders to identify priorities for Community Fire Protection Plans. - We will assist community governments with technical assistance in identifying energy efficiency improvements for community government buildings and taking action to improve energy efficiency. - We will work with community governments to find solutions to land tenure issues which present barriers to community planning - 5.
+Supporting initiatives designed to increase the number of women running for elected office in the NWT. - We will support the delivery of workshops that help to get women into politics. - We will support a communications campaign to increase the participation of women in politics. - We will improve gender equity in appointments to all territorial boards and agencies.